Fake Accounts, Fake Content and Staying One Step Ahead

 Do not share personal details

-Tell a trusted adult if there is pressure or threats
+Tell a trusted adult if there are threats

 Why Fake Content Is Dangerous